mother— although spelled differently, or did Peter adopt a new surname

 ciation became the norm, and as literacy improved, the spelling

-in family and public records.
-However, variations in spelling can
+family and public records.
+However, spelling variations of our

-be found in public records throughout the 19th century.
-Most of
+surname can be found in public records throughout the 19th

 Maryland and Delaware / by Paul Heinegg.